-- subject to one of the events described in the definition of disallowed person OR - · responsible for them by either their acts or omissions.
+- subject to one of the events described in the definition of disallowed person OR - responsible for them by either their acts or omissions.

-This applies whether or not the RTO had a contract with the department.
+This applies whether or not the RTO had a contract with the Department of Education and Training (the department).